Innocent Spouse Rule

 Have Questions?
 Speak to an Experienced IRS Tax Relief Lawyer Today

 If you are concerned about a tax notice from the IRS, do not throw your hands up in despair.
 You likely have options to contest the tax assessment, especially if your spouse, or ex-spouse, was responsible for completing and filing the tax return.
 To learn more about your legal options, contact the highly reputable Anderson Bradshaw Tax Consulting today.
-Our tax attorneys and professionals possess more than three decades of experience handling complex tax disputes.
+Our tax Consultants and professionals possess more than three decades of experience handling complex tax disputes.
 You will have the confidence and peace of mind in knowing your difficulties with the IRS can be resolved and corrected quickly and efficiently.